honeycombio/honeycomb-opentelemetry-python/DEVELOPING.md

 make smoke-sdk
 # or specify a single protocol like with http or grpc:
 make smoke-sdk-grpc

+# To tidy up afer a test run, use:
+make unsmoke
 ```

 ## Linting & Code Style